 Ultimately only you can decide if a family gap year in France is right for you.

-Just promise me you wont let the fear of what others think or social norms stop you from doing it
+Don’t let the fear of what others think of you or social norms stop you from doing it